 Traveling from Cambodia to Vietnam by bus is like going from Three Oaks, Michigan directly to Times Square without everything between.
 The minibus is packed with a mix of foreigners with their legs crammed against the seats in front of them and locals.
-We pick up and drop off several people along the way as the bus swims through a sea of motorbikes like a shark through a school of minnows, honking the whole way.
+We pick up and drop off several people along the way as theContinue reading “Backpacks in Southern Vietnam”

 Some of their faces show contempt or rage, others fear or an obvious resignation, while other faces are sadly innocent – a few even have smiles.
 I look at all the photographs they have of former prisoners at the Toul Sleng S21 Prison in Phnom Penh.
-Every photograph shows a little bit of humanity: the blind emotions of the children that were taken there, the rage of mothers that have just had their child taken from them, the dread of the old men that know they are doomed.
-All the heinous acts of torture and murder that were committed at this prison under the Khmer Rouge regime are documented.
+Every photograph shows a little bit of humanity: theContinue reading “Brutality and Peace in Cambodia”

 I can think of no better place to show up starving, famished even, than Luang Prabang, Laos.
 I have been traveling all day, winding up and down green mountains past beautiful scenery, and I’m really hungry.
 Nighttime in Luang Prabang is a smorgasbord.
 There are sandwiches on baguettes (the French-colonial vibe), soups, and down anContinue reading “The Laotian Sun Sets on 2014”

 “YOU SEE BIRD” is printed (in English) on a sign next to Inle Lake where there is a bird sanctuary.
 I laugh to myself but I don’t think anyone else on the boat notices.
 The five of us have rented a long tail boat for the day, after negotiating with a man who approached usContinue reading “Inle Lake and Shan State”

 The pre-colonial capital is overflowing with motorbikes, dust, and construction.
 The old palace, with its huge moat, sits monumental in the middle of a bustling and mostly monochrome cityscape.
 Temples and Pagodas stand out from the drab landscape.
 I find something about Mandalay charming.
 It’s dirty (though not like Yangon), noisy, and most of theContinue reading “Noodle Soup and a Few Laughs”